 How to Plan a One Week California Trip

-We think we have outlined the best coastal drive in California in a relatively short amount of time.
-However, you could easily design a longer, more leisurely San Francisco to Los Angeles PCH drive making just a few tweaks to our outlined schedule.
+We believe we have outlined the best coastal drive in California in a relatively short amount of time.
+However, you could easily design a longer, more leisurely San Francisco to Los Angeles PCH drive by making just a few tweaks.

-One of the best ways to turn our trip plan into a 1-Week San Francisco to Los Angeles itinerary is to stay in each noted destination for two nights instead of one.
-This will allow you to thoroughly enjoy the San Francisco to Los Angeles scenic route and have a full day of city exploration in between each day of driving the PCH California road trip.
+A simple way to turn our trip into a 1-Week San Francisco to Los Angeles itinerary is to stay in each destination for two nights instead of one.
+This will allow you to thoroughly enjoy the San Francisco to Los Angeles scenic route and have a full day of exploration in between driving PCH.

 Alternatively, you could create a complete 1 Week California Itinerary by spending time in both SF and LA before and after your 4-day CA coastal road trip.
 Our detailed day-by-day California coastal drive vacation does not include time for city exploration in either San Francisco or Los Angeles.

-Therefore, in order to create a perfect Week in California, we recommend spending at least a few days in San Francisco before embarking on your SF to LA road trip and then one day in Los Angeles at the end of your SF to LA Highway 1 drive.
+Therefore, in order to create a perfect Week in California, we suggest spending at least a few days in San Francisco before embarking on your SF to LA road trip.
+Time permitting, one day in Los Angeles at the end of your SF to LA Highway 1 drive would also be ideal.

 For each day’s journey of our Pacific Coast Highway road trip itinerary, we indicate the route length and an estimated drive time.
-Be aware, however, that in the busy summer months, some parts of the California coast experience bumper-to-bumper traffic, resulting in much longer drive times – and, therefore, some sights along the route may need to be eliminated.
-Plan to be flexible, patient and adjust your California Coast road trip itinerary as necessary.
+Be aware that in the busy summer months, some parts of the California coast experience bumper-to-bumper traffic, resulting in much longer drive times.
+Pack your patience and adjust your California Coast road trip itinerary as necessary.

-Pro Tip: Our San Francisco to Los Angeles road trip itinerary is designed as a scenic drive that features multiple stops on the drive down the coast.
-If you are in a hurry and need to get between the two cities quickly, rather than taking Highway One San Francisco to Los Angeles, it is much faster (about 6 hours) to take I-5.
+Pro Tip: Our San Francisco to Los Angeles road trip itinerary is designed as a scenic drive that features multiple stops.
+If you are in a hurry and just need to get between the two cities quickly, rather than taking Highway One San Francisco to Los Angeles, it is much faster (about 6 hours) to take I-5.

-What Vehicle to Use on the Pacific Coast Highway from San Francisco to LA?
+What Vehicle to Use on Pacific Coast Highway from San Francisco to LA?

 We think it is best to use a rental car for California coastal travel.
 In fact, an SUV – that sits higher off the ground – is recommended for the scenic drive on the California Coast so that you have the best view of the surrounding landscapes.

-Note that our California 1 Pacific Coast Highway road trip is designed as a one-way trip.
-Renting a car in one city and dropping it off in another may incur extra rental fees, which needs to be considered for your overall Road Trip California Coast vacation budget.
+Note that our California 1 Pacific Coast Highway road trip is a one-way route.
+Renting a car in one city and dropping it off in another may incur extra fees, which need to be considered for your overall Road Trip California Coast vacation budget.

-Additionally, an international driver’s license may be required for overseas visitors to rent a car for the San Francisco to Los Angeles road trip.
-Check with the rental car company in advance for requirements for your SF to LA PCH drive.
+Additionally, an international driver’s license may be required for overseas visitors on a San Francisco to Los Angeles road trip.
+Check with the rental car company rules before your SF to LA PCH drive.

-Use our car rental tips before you start your rental car search.
-Our tips will help you find the best rental car prices for your San Fran to LA drive.
+Use our Car Rental Tips before you start your online search.
+Our tips will help you find the best rental car prices for your San Fran to LA drive!

 Which Direction is Best for a California Self-Drive Trip?

 Many travelers question, Is it better to drive up or down the California coast?
-We think the best route on California State Route 1 is from north to south – which is why we recommend the drive from San Francisco to Los Angeles via the Pacific Coast Highway.
+We believe the best route on California State Route 1 is from north to south – and why we recommend driving from San Francisco to Los Angeles via the Pacific Coast Highway.

-Driving south on the CA coastal highway allows for uninterrupted views of the shoreline.
-Plus, it is a lot easier to pull off into most of the scenic overlook spots to the right, rather than having to make a left turn across traffic.
+Traveling south on the CA coastal highway allows for uninterrupted views of the shoreline.
+Plus, it is a lot easier to pull off into most of the scenic overlook spots on the right, rather than having to make a left turn across traffic.

 South to North via Pacific Coast Highway: Los Angeles to San Francisco

 While we do not prefer it, there is nothing wrong with driving from Los Angeles to San Francisco on Pacific Coast Highway.
-Views will be slightly obstructed by southbound cars and turning left into scenic overlooks will require caution on this Los Angeles to San Francisco drive.
+Views will be slightly obstructed by southbound cars and turning left into scenic overlooks will require caution.

 However, it is completely viable to make the northbound Los Angeles to San Francisco coastal drive.
 For the best places to stay on an LA to SF coastal drive, simply use our outlined itinerary, in reverse!